RoundEm/fancy_table/README.md

 ## What is this fancy table you speak of?
 I decided to build this because wanted to get some practice making a table in React with "fancy" features like static headers and collapsable rows for related groups of data (in this case, dates).
-I didn't use any table libraries; everything is built from basic React, HTML, CSS and I also used Faker.js to generate the dummy data.
+I didn't use any table or style libraries; everything is built from basic React, HTML, CSS and I also used Faker.js to generate the dummy data.

 ## Create React App stuff: